 That build-up leads to the second problem.
 The very same minerals–iron and manganese primarily (rust, really)–that can help in a thin coating are a nuisance in larger amounts.

 They tend to build up where there is the least water use.
-While the minerals provide no health risk, they can cause sediment problems when use picks up again.
+White at low levels the minerals provide no health risk, they can cause sediment problems when use picks up again.
 All of the sediment that has settled in the pipe during the cooler months is stirred up once customers begin using more water.
 Since there's nowhere else to go, the mineral deposits pass into customers' service lines and may end up in hot water heaters, faucet aerators, and, unfortunately, in a glass full of rust-tinted water.
 If left untended, the minerals will continue to build up in the water main and eventually impede its water flow and carrying capacity.

 What to Do If Water Gets Discolored